June 3, 2020

 At the end of the day, it’s about visibility.
 We see it time and again where sponsors, monitors and sites all feel disconnected from each other.
 In reality, clinical trial success relies on connecting all of these stakeholders for the entire duration of a trial.
 Of course, a lot of emphasis is put on the initial stages and patient recruitment, but the communication and trial guidance needs to be a steady flow throughout a trial.

-In my customer success manager role at Teckro, I help connect these dots with proven best practices, enabled by our technology.
+In my role at Teckro, I help connect these dots with proven best practices, enabled by our technology.
 And while the customer is always right – we are showing them a better way to move their trials into the digital age, especially now with social distancing and other COVID-19 challenges.